el-tocino/piewall/Readme.md

 "tilecontrol.sh" is the most important, it can stop/start/restart/reboot/assign/id a tile, individually or en masse.

-"startall.sh" is self-explanatory.

-"stopall.sh" is as well.
+"startall.sh" and "stopall.sh" just bulk start/stop tiles (6 in my case).

 "playclip.sh" is used to play a clip one time.